sodadata/docs/soda-sql/scan.md

 ## Programmatically use scan output

 Optionally, you can insert the output of Soda SQL scans into your data orchestration tool such as Dagster, or Apache Airflow.
 You can save Soda SQL scan results anywhere in your system; the `scan_result` object contains all the scan result information.
-See [Configure programmatic scans]({% link soda-sql/programmatic_scan.md %}) for details.

 Further, in your orchestration tool, you can use Soda SQL scan results to block the data pipeline if it encounters bad data, or to run in parallel to surface issues with your data.
 Learn more about [orchestrating scans]({% link soda-sql/orchestrate_scans.md %}).